-- 4.1 Subject to this clause, this Enterprise Agreement is binding upon the following employers or their successors within Government, associations and employees: - 4.1.1 Chief Executive, Department of the Premier and Cabinet (CE, DPC) in respect of employees employed as Assistants to Members of the South Australian Parliament; - 4.1.2 All employees employed as Assistants to Members of the South Australian Parliament who are covered by the Personal Assistants to the Members of the Parliament of South Australia 1989 Award; - 4.1.3 The Australian Services Union, South Australian and Northern Territory Branch; and - 4.1.4 The Community and Public Sector Union (CPSU), SPSF Group SA Branch, Public Services Association of South Australia Inc (PSA). - 4.2 This Enterprise Agreement is not binding on persons appointed, employed, or holding a position: - 4.2.1 As Ministerial Contract Employees; - 4.2.2 As Trainees who are undertaking a training contract as defined by the Training and Skills Development Act 2008; - 4.2.3 As Casual Clerical Assistants.
+- 4.1 Subject to this clause, this Enterprise Agreement is binding upon the following employers or their successors within Government, associations and employees: - Chief Executive, Department of Treasury and Finance (CE, DTF) in respect of 4.1.1 employees employed as Assistants to Members of the South Australian Parliament; - 4.1.2 All employees employed as Assistants to Members of the South Australian Parliament who are covered by the Personal Assistants to the Members of the Parliament of South Australia 1989 Award: - 4.1.3 The Australian Services Union, South Australian and Northern Territory Branch; and - The Community and Public Sector Union (CPSU), SPSF Group SA Branch, Public 4.1.4 Services Association of South Australia Inc (PSA). - This Enterprise Agreement is not binding on persons appointed, employed, or holding a 4.2 position: - 4.2.1 As Ministerial Contract Employees; - 4.2.2 As Trainees who are undertaking a training contract as defined by the Training and Skills Development Act 2008; - 4.2.3 As Casual Clerical Assistants.